cheqd/learn/getting-set-up-on-cheqd/cheq-erc20-wrapped-token/how-to-add-cheq-tokens-to-uniswap-liquidity-pools.md

 Within UniSwap you can either Swap tokens, or add them to a Liquidity Pool.

-To find out more about Liquidity Pools, head to [what-is-a-liquidity-pool.md](../liquidity-pools/what-is-a-liquidity-pool.md "mention")
+To find out more about Liquidity Pools, head to [What is a Liquidity Pool?](../liquidity-pools/README.md)

 ## **Adding tokens to a Liquidity Pool**